 How Do You Measure The Success Of A Podcast?

 When you first publish an episode or launch a podcast, watching those download totals climb is really, really rewarding after all of your hard work.

 Some of the biggest questions we get asked are “How many downloads should I be getting?” or, “How do you know if a podcast is successful?”

-The answers are as mysterious as the Holy Grail, but the long and short of it is that ‘successful’ podcast download numbers can be in the thousands or the hundreds: it all depends on a range of factors, like your goals for running the podcast, your audience and your chosen topic.
+The answers are as mysterious as the Holy Grail.
+The long and short of it is that ‘successful’ podcast download numbers can be in the thousands or the hundreds.
+It all depends on a range of factors, like your goals for running the podcast, your audience and your chosen topic.

 What is a good number of downloads for a podcast?